andli/munin/README.md

 - Label and color for each side.
 - Time log file location

 Face colors (and labels) can be configured via the tray Settings UI ("Settings…") or by editing `~/.munin/config.json` directly.
 The client automatically sends the configured colors to the device when connecting.
-Each face has a default color:

-- Face 1: Red (255,0,0)
-- Face 2: Green (0,255,0)
-- Face 3: Blue (0,0,255)
-- Face 4: Yellow (255,255,0)
-- Face 5: Magenta (255,0,255)
-- Face 6: Gray (128,128,128)
+Each face can be customized with any color and label.
+See `config.example.json` for the default configuration values.

 The device will flash the configured color briefly when switching faces.